compscidr/kanonproxy/README.md

 the `Packet` type from the knet library https://github.com/compscidr/knet, so if you have a stream, you can convert that stream into a list of packets by parsing it with that lib.

+The other thing to note is that in order to handle ICMP traffic, we use the icmp library: https://github.com/compscidr/icmp.
+Depending on whether you are on linux or android, you should pass the appropriate `ICMP` object to the proxy.
+On linux its `ICMPLinux` on android its `ICMPAndroid`.
+You also need to use different dependencies for each.
+For linux `implementation("com.jasonernst.icmp:icmp-linux")` and for android `implementation("com.jasonernst.icmp:icmp-android")`

 Linux:
 ```kotlin
 val kanonProxy = KAnonProxy(ICMPLinux)